 - Limited motion

-- Physical exam: Your doctor will discuss your symptoms and general medical history, then test the range of motion in your shoulder.
+- Physical exam: Your OSI orthopedic specialist will discuss your symptoms and general medical history, then test the range of motion in your shoulder.
 Your doctor may also check for a pinched nerve, which can present similar symptoms.

 - X-rays: X-rays may show the development of a bone spur.